-As a school community throughout the year, we take active efforts in keeping a low carbon footprint.
+As a community throughout the year, we take active efforts in keeping a low carbon footprint.
 We take steps to support sustainability by taking recycling to another level, using recycled materials to supplement our art projects and explorations.
 Guided by our children, throughout the year our projects revolve around Energy, Water use, Waste disposal, Biodiversity and Global Perspective.

 But above all, we are aware that our food choices make the easiest and most impactful way we can alter our ecological footprint as a school.
 Because raising animals for food is the single greatest human-caused source of destruction to our environment.
 It is the largest source of greenhouse gases, land use, and degradation; the number one source of water pollution and rainforest deforestation.
 It also contributes to air pollution, ocean dead zones, habitat loss, and species extinction.
 And when we include all the resources that go into raising animals for food – the land, fertilizers, pesticides and insecticides, fossil fuels and freshwater.

-Why did we become a ‘Plant-Powered’ school?
+Why did we become a ‘Plant-Powered’ Academy?

-To truly deliver our mission of sustainability in our overall school operations, we found veganism or the plant-based diet as the solution.
+To truly deliver our mission of sustainability in our overall operations, we found veganism or the plant-based diet as the solution.

 We emphasize on being conscious of the environment and to make responsible choices.
 As our future depends on protecting the health and well-being of our children and the planet.
 To do so, we must educate new generations with the skills to solve the global environmental problems we face.

 There are hundreds of researchers and medical cases to prove plant-based upbringing is strong.
-Also, there is no need to consume animal products for a balanced nutrition, which made us reconsider our choices.
+Also, there is no need to consume animal products for balanced nutrition, which made us reconsider our choices.

 A plant-based diet provides a child with all of the vitamins and minerals he or she needs.
-With childhood obesity becoming in increasing problem and the lack of knowledge about what companies are adding in our food, we should find natural alternatives and reap benefits on a healthy plant-based diet.
+With childhood obesity becoming an increasing problem and the lack of knowledge about what companies are adding in our food, we should find natural alternatives and reap benefits on a healthy plant-based diet.